mwringe/eventjuggler-services/README.md

 To run the testsuite in managed mode, run:

     mvn -Pit-managed -Djboss.zip=<JBOSS AS ZIP> clean install

-In managed mode you either have to provide "-Djboss.zip=<JBOSS AS ZIP>" as it requires a full package (see the installation section).
+In managed mode you either have to provide "-Djboss.zip" as it requires a full package (see the installation section).

 To run the testsuite in remote mode, first start a JBoss AS with the EventJuggler Services sub-systems enabled, and run:

     mvn -Pit-remote -Djboss.zip=<JBOSS AS ZIP> clean install